pinecone-field/PineStream/workshop/instruqt/06-rag-pipeline/assignment.md

 Here again, you will use an LLM hosted on Groq Cloud.
 This time, it is the `llama-3.3-70b-versatile` model, which comes with a larger context window.

+Go to the [IDE tab](tab-0).
 In the same `server/api/movies/[id]/similar.ts` file, find the `generateSimilarityDescriptions` function.
 Notice how it's currently returning the generic description you saw earlier.
 Now paste the following code in the body of the placeholder:

 ```ts
 // If Groq API is not available, return generic descriptions